 - Using your axe in a Metal Band – gear, techniques, and attitudes

 - Insane Gain – finding and using an uber-distorted sound

 - Re-Ruption – learning, adapting, and expanding iconic guitar solos

 - Be The Band – transcribing the charts and leading the string section on the next big tribute show

 - Surviving The Four-Gig Day – tips and tricks for the modern multi-style freelance instrumentalist

-Matt Vanacoro - A graduate of Manhattanville College’s music program and NYU’s prestigious Music Technology program, Matt is a skilled pianist and composer with a strong background in contemporary music and jazz.
+Matt Vanacoro is a graduate of Manhattanville College’s music program and NYU’s prestigious Music Technology program, and is a skilled pianist and composer with a strong background in contemporary music and jazz.
 Always a dynamic performer, Matt has studied jazz piano and guitar with New York Jazz Legends Charles Blenzig and Jay Azzolina.

 Matt has integrated his love of composing and theory with his keyboard skills to craft the perfect fit for a myriad of live situations.
 He has performed, recorded and collaborated with local and national touring acts up and down the east coast in a range of styles from pop sensation Aaron Carter, NY jazz vocalist Amy Regan, Jordan Rudess of Dream Theater, Mark Rivera of Billy Joel and numerous others.